 - 3 tbsp olive oil

-I have not tested this recipe with other 1:1 flours.
+I have not tested this recipe with other 1:1 flour.
 I’ve only tested it with Bob’s Red Mill 1:1 gluten-free flour blend.
+It’s made up of a variety of flours and starches that work beautifully together to mimic the taste and texture of gluten.

-This flour blend is made up of a variety of flours and starches that work beautifully together to mimic the taste and texture of gluten.
-While we can never match the gluten texture with 100 percent perfection, a good 1:1 gluten-free flour can come close.
+While you can never match the gluten texture with 100 percent perfection, a good 1:1 gluten-free flour can come close.

 Step #2: Make the Dough

 To make a soft and doughy gluten-free pizza crust, start by mixing the yeast with warm water and a little honey.
-The water and honey will activate the yeast and you should see it begin to bubble.
+The water and honey will activate the yeast, and you should see it begin to bubble.

 If the mixture doesn’t bubble after a few minutes, it may mean your yeast is old and may not be as effective.